abhackerofficial/Termux-ui/README.md

 This repo requires Termux official repo.
 In mainland China, you may need to add Termux app to your proxy list in order to gain access to Termux official repository.

-[+] sh -c "$(curl -fsSL https://github.com/Cabbagec/termux-ohmyzsh/raw/master/install.sh)"
+[+] How to Change Fonts Style & Colour Scheme

-Change color scheme: ~/.termux/colors.sh
+Change Color Scheme: ~/.termux/colors.sh

-Run chcolor to change color scheme, or run:

-Change font: ~/.termux/fonts.sh
+Change Font Style: ~/.termux/fonts.sh

-Run chfont to change font, or run:

 [*] After That ~